dotneko/dev-sysadmin/docs/Linux-and-Unix/Sharing_Files_with_Samba.md

-share -F smb -o rw ./share2 # Defines and publishes a file system share (SMB) unshare share_name          # Unpublishes a share unshare -a                  # Unpublishes all active shares.
+share -F smb -o rw ./share2 # Defines and publishes a file system share (SMB) unshare share_name          # Unpublishes a share unshare -a                  # Unpublishes all active shares. dfshares                    # Lists information about resources available to the host through a distributed file system.
 ```

 # Miscellaneous